 Some examples of unnecessary segregation between English learners and non-English learners:

 - placing them in separate classrooms for specials classes, such as Art, P.E., and Music so that all English learners are in one class and their peers are in a different class

 - organizing field trips in which all ELLs go on the field trip one day and non-ELLs go on a separate day

 - scheduling students' lunch times during different blocks based on their language status

 - seating all ELLs together in one area of the classroom so that they interact only with each other during class projects

 You may think that the above scenarios are outdated and would never exist in our public schools today.
-Maybe sixty years ago, but not in the twenty-first century, right?
+Maybe 60 years ago, but not in the 21st century, right?
 Well, I will tell you that in certain regions of the U.S., segregation is still alive and well.

-If you notice that ELLs aren't being integrated in grade-level activities with their non-ELL peers, don't turn a blind eye.
+If you notice that ELLs aren't being integrated into grade-level activities with their non-ELL peers, don't turn a blind eye.

 Fellow teachers, your voice matters and our ELLs often rely on us to be their voice!